FriedCircuits/SAM-BAR/software/bootloader/README.md

 ## Bootloader Usage
 When the bootloader is active then a new program can be loaded via the serial port (SAM-BA protocol) or via the mass storage device.
 For the mass storage device delete the file ```FLASH.BIN``` and then copy a new binary file ```FLASH.BIN``` to the drive.
-Then do a reset after the copy process is finished to start the new program.
+After the copy process is finished, do a reset to start the new program.

 A binary file can be generated and exported in the Arduino IDE with *Sketch->Export compiled Binary* command.